 Loading & Saving Business Objects

 Form state is loaded from business objects, and can be saved normally after validation.
-Once your bindings are set up, you’re ready to fill the bound UI components with data from your business objects.
+Once bindings are set up, you’re ready to fill the bound UI components with data from your business objects.
 Changes can be written automatically or manually to business objects.

 Reading & Writing Automatically

-Writing to business objects automatically when the user makes changes in the UI is usually the most convenient option.
+Writing automatically to business objects when the user makes changes in the UI is usually the most convenient option.
+You can bind the values directly to an instance by allowing Binder

 Binder<Person> binder = new Binder<>();

-// Field binding configuration omitted,
+// Field binding configuration omitted.

-// it should be done here
+// It should be done here.

 Person person = new Person("John Doe", 1957);

-// Loads the values from the person instance
+// Loads the values from the person instance.

 // Sets person to be updated when any bound field

-// is updated
+// is updated.

 binder.setBean(person);